Model Town, Lahore: Model Town then and now

-Model Town is serviced by every major bank in Pakistan, several major retail chains, and is home to a growing Lahore intellectual elite.
-Major department stores include Makro and Pace.

 Model Town Park

 Model Town Park is one of the largest public parks of Lahore consisting of 125 acre of land.
 It was part of the original plan but was developed in 1990 by Governor Punjab General Jilani.
 This circular park is surrounded by the inner circular road of Model Town.
 People from all surrounding towns visit Model Town Park, as it offers a 2.5 km long circular jogging track, lush green lawns and serves as a social meeting spot.
-Human Development Forum [www.hdfpakistan.org], a forum of intellectuals of Model Town, including Dr. Ahmad Saeed, Dr. Akhtar Jafri, Qazi Javed, Prof. Imtiaz Ahmad, Prof. Tanvir Sadiq and others, arrange lectures every Sunday morning in this park near the canteen on any topic related to public life.
+Human Development Forum [www.hdfpakistan.org], a forum of intellectuals of Model Town, including Dr. Ahmad Saeed, Dr. Akhtar Jafri, Qazi Javed, Prof. Imtiaz Ahmad, Prof. Tanvir Sadiq and others, arranges lectures every Sunday morning in this park near the canteen on any topic related to public life.
 A large number of morning walkers attend these lectures, which is a tradition that has continued for many years without fail, regardless of the weather.
 There is a proper 'Walkers Group' who hold tea parties and dinners among themselves.
 They have even printed a directory of all these walkers with their residential addresses and telephone numbers.

 It was declared the best park of 2007 in Lahore by the Forest Minister.
 About 5000 people daily visit this park.
 Recently a lot of development has taken place in this park, including a new rose garden, a Chambeli garden, and a families corner near the lake with new flower beds and swings for the children.
 An annual flower show started in 2008; prizes are given to the best houses (flower-wise), Malis, etc. Mayor Lahore, Mian Amir Mehmood gave away the prizes to the residents and staff in 2008 and 2009.

 Markets

 In the heart of Model Town is the Bank Square Market and Central Commercial Market.
-In addition to this, every block has its own small market for grocers and bakers.
+The C-Block Market most commonly known also as Bank Square Market is the busiest commercial area in Model Town, this market holds almost all the banks and eateries.
+Moreover, in this market you shall find pet shops and construction companies as well, Jadeed Engineering has lately opened its office in this market place which has diversified it even more.
+The beauty of Model Town is that every block has its own small market for grocers and bakers.
 The Model Town Link Road connects Model Town with Faisal Town and Township areas.
 On both sides of the road, there are shops for almost everything.
-In 2006, the Managing Committee under the Presidency of Tahir Kardar leased a vacant plot to an international cash & carry store, Makro.